-That’s why it may be worth purchasing a cellphone protection plan.
-Many cellphone manufacturers and wireless carriers offer in-house warranties or protection plans, while warranties from third-party servicers are also viable options to cover yourself in case of an emergency or unexpected cost.
-After all, who wants to dip into their emergency fund to repair a cracked iPhone screen?
+Cellphone insurance plans help to cover the costs if you damage your phone.
+Many cellphone manufacturers and wireless carriers offer in-house warranties or protection plans.
+Warranties from third-party servicers are also viable options to cover yourself in case of an emergency or unexpected cost.
+These plans aren't cheap, though, so is it worth the cost?

 Top Manufacturer Warranties and Protection Plans